cedric-cnam/WSVPA/README.md

 # Weighted-Transducers-based framework of Mohri et al. and Music Transcription

+Theoretical framework for automated music transcription and performance analysis.

+More conventional than in the paper MCM'19 : based on small extensions of standard tools :

 ## Approach of Mohri et al.

 to the computation of (string) edit-distances between (string) languages

 **principle:**